 Government policy on MSAs is set out in Circular Guidance 02/2013 ‘The Strategic Road Network and the Delivery of Sustainable Development’.
 This guidance advises that motorists should stop and take a break of at least 15 minutes every two hours.
 Commercial and public service drivers are also required to take statutory breaks and are subject to working time limits.

-The Highway Code notes that “Driving when you are tired greatly increases your risk of collision”.
+The Highway Code also notes that “Driving when you are tired greatly increases your risk of collision”.

 Driver fatigue accounts for 20% of accidents on Motorways and monotonous roads (RoSPA).
 Fatigue related accidents are to a large extent avoidable, so long as appropriate facilities exist for drivers to take a break.
-However human behaviour is such that drivers will rarely divert off the Motorway to take a rest and so a network of appropriately spaced MSAs is seen as a key part of the Motorway Infrastructure.
+However, human behaviour is such that drivers will rarely divert off the Motorway to take a rest.
+Therefore, a network of appropriately spaced MSAs is seen as a key part of the Motorway Infrastructure.

 Accidents on the Motorway Network and elsewhere have both social and economic costs.